MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 ## Customize Azure AD application registration

 The [Azure AD app manifest](/azure/active-directory/develop/reference-app-manifest) allows you to customize various aspects of application registration.
 You can update the manifest as needed.
-If you need to include additional API permissions to access your desired APIs, see [API permissions to access your desired APIs](https://github.com/OfficeDev/TeamsFx/wiki/#customize-aad-manifest-template).
+If you need to include more API permissions to access your desired APIs, see [API permissions to access your desired APIs](https://github.com/OfficeDev/TeamsFx/wiki/#customize-aad-manifest-template).
-To view your Azure AD application in Azure Portal, see [View Azure AD application in Azure portal](https://github.com/OfficeDev/TeamsFx/wiki/Manage-AAD-application-in-Teams-Toolkit#How-to-view-the-AAD-app-on-the-Azure-portal).
+To view your Azure AD application in Azure portal, see [View Azure AD application in Azure portal](https://github.com/OfficeDev/TeamsFx/wiki/Manage-AAD-application-in-Teams-Toolkit#How-to-view-the-AAD-app-on-the-Azure-portal).

 ## SSO authentication concepts